-Cauda equina is a condition when a group of nerves at the base of the spine (known as the ‘Cauda Equina’ – Latin for ‘horse’s tail’), that supply the lower parts of the body, become compressed.
-This is usually because of damage to the discs in the spine in the area of the Cauda Equina.
-The discs act as shock absorbers in the spine, but when they are damaged and spill out into the Cauda Equina, that bundle of nerves can become compressed.
+The Cauda Equina is a group of nerves at the base of the spine ( Latin for ‘horse’s tail’).
+This group of nerves supply the lower parts of the body.
+The cauda equina controls the bowel, bladder, sexual organs and lower limbs.
+Cauda Equina ‘syndrome’ happens when the nerves become compressed i.e. squashed.
+This is usually because of damage to the discs in the spine.
+The discs act as shock absorbers in the spine.
+When they are damaged, contents spill out into the Cauda Equina, compressing those nerves.

 - complications of spinal anaesthesia

 - a penetrating injury, such as a knife or gunshot wound.

 If your cauda equina has happened because of something that should have been prevented, then you have a clinical negligence claim.
 This will be against the healthcare provider that has let you down.

 For example, if you have suffered a blood clot that has caused the spinal injury and this was not been treated correctly.
 In some cases, a patient is given too much medication.
 Another example is if you were not given medication to prevent blood clot.

 It is common to hear complaints that patients visited their GP, a chiropractor, osteopath, or the accident and emergency department, only to be turned away.
 In such cases, crucial opportunities are missed for earlier MRI imaging.
 MRI scans diagnose this serious medical condition.
 In such cases, it can often be shown that earlier scanning would have led to earlier surgery.
 Earlier surgery can prevent a patient from suffering from permanent disabilities for life.

 What symptoms of cauda equina compression should my doctor notice?